raspberrypilearning/butterfly-garden/en/step_2.md

 --- /task ---

 --- task ---
-Click the green flag and watch your butterfly move.
+Click on the green flag and watch your butterfly move.
 --- /task ---

 --- save ---